 This approach might involve placing more emphasis on things like planned parenthood, different types of families, sexual and gender identities, diversity, and social justice.

-Astolot's approach to sex-ed: Sex is sometimes taught from a particular moral or ethical standpoint.
+What Astolot says: Sex is sometimes taught from a particular moral or ethical standpoint.
 Sometimes particular values or value systems (such as social, political, or ideological values) are invoked when teaching sex and related issues.
 We blend the perspectives of traditional and progressive points of view.
 This approach might involve placing more emphasis on things like planned parenthood, different types of families, sexual and gender identities, diversity, and social justice.
 We also focus on the importance of healthy relationships and marriage.

 This refers to the rate at which students move through the curriculum (e.g., topics, textbook material, skills, etc.).
 Curriculum pace is often defined in comparison to provincial standards.